Converters

 // Python to C++

-// Convert, assuming that is_convertible is true
+// Convert, assuming that is_convertible is true.

-// Can still throw C++ exception.
+// Can still throw C++ exceptions.

-// Returns a T or a T & (for wrapped types).
+// Returns a T or a T& (for wrapped types).

-static [T & | T] py2c(PyObject *ob);
+static [T& | T] py2c(PyObject *ob);

 };